Frequent Asked Questions

-Our staff is first aid trained as well, all the cars are equipped with the first aid kit that contains medicinal useful for wounds and simple traumas.
-Then of course, we kindly recommend our guests to bring all their personal or generic medicines for any specific and personal needs.
+Our staff is first aid trained as well, all the cars are equipped with a first aid kit that contains medicinal useful for wounds and simple traumas.
+Then, of course, we kindly recommend our guests to bring all their personal or generic medicines for any specific and personal needs.

-For more information and suggestions, please follow the regulations issued from your country of residency or contact us.
+For more information and suggestions, please follow the regulations issued by your country of residency or contact us.

-No vaccinations are required, but it is advisable the malaria prophylaxis.
+No vaccinations are required, including covid-19, although it is advisable the malaria prophylaxis.
 During the winter (November to February) there are very few mosquitoes and the risk is very low, but we recommend contacting your local Health Centre to ask for advice.

 Yellow fever certificate is required only for those travellers coming from countries where there’s the yellow fever, otherwise it’s not necessary to have the certificate.

 A first aid kit is available while on tour in our vehicles, but it is advisable to carry your own personal medicines in the hand baggage.

 To enter in Sudan it is necessary to have an entry visa prior arrival, obtainable through the competent Sudanese Embassy (the passport must not have Israel Visa or stamp).

 You will also need passport registrations (for this you need to bring 1 passport size photograph) and the Archaeological Entrance fees.
 We take care of all these services and much more for our guests.